react18-tools/persist-and-sync/README.md

 ### 🤩 Don't forger to start [this repo](https://github.com/mayank1513/persist-and-sync)!

-Want handson course for getting started with Turborepo?
+Want hands-on course for getting started with Turborepo?
 Check out [React and Next.js with TypeScript](https://mayank-chaudhari.vercel.app/courses/react-and-next-js-with-typescript) and [The Game of Chess with Next.js, React and TypeScrypt](https://www.udemy.com/course/game-of-chess-with-nextjs-react-and-typescrypt/?referralCode=851A28F10B254A8523FE)

 ## License